 Disadvantages of Owning Multiple IRAs (Roth or Traditional)

 Despite the advantages that can be had from having multiple IRA accounts, it is possible to have too much of a good thing.

 Here is where having several IRA accounts could hurt your situation:

 The problem will be even worse if you also have multiple taxable investment accounts.
-You may find yourself doing particularly well with some accounts, but very poorly on others, and maybe losing money on some.
+You may find yourself doing particularly well with some accounts but very poorly on others and maybe losing money on some.

 Think about how difficult that becomes when you’re trying to rebalance your accounts?
-Most likely, the combination of all of your IRA accounts look more like a little bit of this, and a little bit of that, rather than a well-balanced investment portfolio.
+Most likely, the combination of all of your IRA accounts looks more like a little bit of this and a little bit of that rather than a well-balanced investment portfolio.

 If you have multiple IRA accounts, it may be difficult to know at any point in time exactly how much money you have saved for retirement.
 Will you know if you are on track with your retirement savings?
 Every time you want to find out, you’re going to have to do a calculation.